mckayb/phantasy/docs/DataTypes/IO.md

 // 'foobar'
 ```
 #### chain (callable $f) : IO (aliases: bind, flatMap)
-Used when you want to map with a function that returns a `IO`.
-The computation value becomes the result of the parameter function `$f`, while the state value is accessible to be read and changed.
+Used when you want to map with a function that returns an `IO`.
+You can use this to chain multiple IO actions together.
 ```php
 IO::of('/path/to/my/file')->chain(function($x) {
     return IO(function() use ($x) {